troglobit/finit/doc/conditions.md

 If a service is not being started as it should, the problem might be that one of its conditions is not in the expected state.
 Use the command `initctl status` to inspect service status.
-Services in the `ready` state are pending a condition.
+Services in the `waiting` state are pending a condition.

 In that situation, running `initctl cond show` reveals which of the conditions that are not satisfied.
 Listed as `off` below.